internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 Earlier, I mentioned that we would have to mock some implementation and functionality from React Hot Toast.
 To get a better understanding of my approach to mocking the toast implementation and functionality, you can [see the Vitest docs on mocking](https://vitest.dev/guide/mocking.html).

+To not drag you through each test, I just added them all here to give you a good idea of ways in which you can test the integration:

 ```typescript
 import userEvent from '@testing-library/user-event';
 import { expect, describe, it, vi } from 'vitest';